 Of course, making use of fossil fuels does contribute to a lot of convenience in your life.
-However, the aftereffects of such convenience have a highly negative effect on your health and even your life.
+However, such convenience’s aftereffects have a highly negative effect on your health and even your life.

 Agricultural work serves to create the most common kind of air pollutant.
-This is known as ammonia, which is a highly dangerous chemical that can get into the atmosphere and damage your health.
+This is known as ammonia, a highly dangerous chemical that can get into the atmosphere and damage your health.
 It is widely used in insecticides, pesticides, fertilizers, and several other products used in commercial agriculture.

 Ammonia oxide, which is the chemical caused by spraying all the things listed above, is also responsible for water pollution.
-When the runoff from the field enters the river and streams, it could contaminate the drinking water for entire populations.
+When the runoff from the field enters the river and streams, it could contaminate the entire population’s drinking water.

 Another industry that makes a lot of pollutants in its everyday running is mining.
 This involves using dynamite, heavy machinery, and several other activities that cause air pollution.
 It’s not just the use of fossil fuels but also the dust and chemicals created.
-In fact, everyday mining operations have been known to decrease the lifespan of the workers as well as of people living near the mining site.
+In fact, everyday mining operations have been known to decrease the lifespan of the workers and people living near the mining site.

 Air Pollution Indoors

 Air pollution is also dangerous inside your home, office, and any other building.
-There are all kinds of chemicals mixed in with the paint on the walls and even in cleaning products.
+There are all kinds of chemicals mixed in with the paint on the walls and even cleaning products.
 When these pollutants are breathed in within a confined space, they can do even more damage than the regular pollutants outdoors.

 There is even an estimate by the Environmental Protection Agency that homes could be more than twice as polluted as the outdoors when such chemicals are used frequently.
-It is, hence, recommended that you use environmentally friendly products and air filters to get high-quality air inside your home and workplace.
+Hence, it is recommended that you use environmentally friendly products and air filters to get high-quality air inside your home and workplace.
 Since you spend a high amount of time there, you should also be taking care to breathe clean.